ozanj/rclass/lectures/lecture7/lecture7.md

     - semi-join only retains columns from `x`
 - How can this semi-join be practically useful?
     - NOT 100% SURE YET...
+    - PATRICIA HELP IDENTIFYING PRACTICAL USE OF FILTERING JOINS

 # Join problems

 How to avoid join problems before they arise.
 How to overcome join problems when they do arise

-Overcoming join problems before they arise
+## Overcoming join problems before they arise

 1. Start by investigating the data structure of tables you are going to merge
     - identify the primary key in each table.